 Cocooned by a thicket of trees and branches, our escape obstructed by a fallen trunk and overgrown ferns; in the forest, we remain.
 Amid the dense and impenetrable landscape, there is comfort in a small pocket of sky casting light on the foliage below; it’s characteristic viridescent hues replaced with autumn shades of red, orange, yellow, blue and brown, accentuated by a splash of white.
 These saturated colours, alongside painterly application, deliver a sense of depth, perception and exploration as we begin our journey through this new, warm and inviting wilderness, with our companion: artist Mary Tonkin.

 For her latest body of work, Tonkin has returned to her family farm at Kalorama in the Dandenong Ranges, east of Melbourne sowed with cultivated flowers, rare bulbs and perennials, and surrounded by national parkland.
 ‘It enfolds me,’ says the artist of what she affectionately terms as ‘her gully’, where she has been working periodically amidst the open landscape and in her studio for at least 15 years.
 ‘I’ve been playing with this idea of making a very long work for about ten years now; a piece that reflects time spent moving through a place, being with it,’ says Tonkin.
-The result, Ramble, Kalorama (2017-19) composed of 21 panels, stretching almost 19 metres across the walls of Australian Galleries, Melbourne in an exhibition titled, ‘Ramble’ – alongside a charcoal drawing of similar scale and a handful of smaller paintings.
+The result, Ramble, Kalorama (2017-19) composed of 21 panels, stretching almost 19 metres across the walls of Australian Galleries, Melbourne in an exhibition titled, ‘Ramble’ – alongside drawings, ceramics and a handful of smaller paintings.

 Tonkin primarily completes her work en plein air, capturing the forest environment – a living organism, constantly changing, and frequently challenging.
 As the seasons change, so do the colours of the leaves on deciduous trees, flowers wilt and die, plants grow, and branches, barks, logs and bristles litter the once clear forest bed, covered by a resilient layer of moss; altered further by the temporal daily light.